-Employees wrongfully terminated from jobs may feel unfairly treated, but must also prove that their previous employer broke a law.
+Employees wrongfully terminated from jobs may feel unfairly treated but must also prove that their previous employer broke a law.
 Before claiming they have been wrongfully fired, employees should review the employment laws of the government and state.
-If an illegal wrongful dismissal has truly been committed, the employee will have rights to file a claim against the former employer.
+If an illegal wrongful dismissal has truly been committed, the employee will have the right to file a claim against the former employer.

 North Carolina Unemployment Resources

 There are many types of illegal termination of employment committed by employers are unlawful, unfair and biased.
 All these types of unlawful terminations leave employees with financial adversity and can have negative effects on their professional futures.